Scholarly Paper Competition

 Scholarly investigation is indispensable to the field of opera, especially as a basis for production and performance.

-The National Opera Association is pleased to announce its Thirty-Fourth Scholarly Papers Competition, 2018, for outstanding scholarly papers on operatic subjects.
+The National Opera Association is pleased to announce its Thirty-Fifth Scholarly Papers Competition, 2019, for outstanding scholarly papers on operatic subjects.

 The competition is open to any interested author.
 Membership in NOA is not required.